-There's nothing better than a fridge full of soup.
-Especially if you have six different soups to choose from.
-Hosting a soup swap is a creative and fun party idea as well as a great way to make sure there is no lack of variety in your soup locker.
+It’s easy to feel “Been there, done that” when you get caught in the same loop of party themes.
+Luau, Hollywood… the list goes on!
+Hosting a soup swap is a creative and fun party idea that breaks out of that rut as well as a great way to make sure there is no lack of variety in your soup locker.

 A soup swap is a gathering of "souper" friends sharing quarts of their favorite soup.
 Everyone goes home happy and with different soups than what they came with.